What’s book art?

 Create the pattern and preview

 Now that you’ve got everything prepared, head over to the Bookart page and enter the values of your art project into the form.
-Tooltips will help you to choose the right options for your project.
+Tooltips will help you choose the right options for your project.

 If something is wrong with the settings you chose or with the image you used, you will get a feedback message telling you what you need to change.